 Pro tip: Layer different colored soaps for a beautiful striped effect, or embed dried lavender buds between layers.

-Materials: Loofah sponge, cotton washcloth or terry cloth, elastic, needle & thread, scissors
+Materials: Loofah sponge, cotton washcloth, elastic, needle & thread

 - Flatten and measure your loofah to fit palm size (approximately 4x6 inches)